 So having recently finished my academic career at University of Westminster, and due to officially graduate in July, it may be fair to say that I feel somewhat lost.
 Honestly, I’m not upset that I have no more assignments that I have to keep up with, but rather that, it’s now time for me to fully immerse into this adult life, we all ‘dream’ about in our childhood; which has now caught up with me.

-It’s one thing being told that, outside of your academic career’s, it’s a world of opportunity… one thing that I never really brought into, (call me pessimistic/realist) whatever.
+It’s one thing being told that, outside of your academic career’s, there’s a world of opportunity awaiting … one thing that I never really bought into, (call me pessimistic/realist) whatever.
 It’s just that, I’ve never brought into the idea that, graduates are welcomed into the working world so easily.
 There has to come some, hardship and adversity, and by that, I mean some experience in the field you want to be involved in with… that, or major connections.
 Either way, a degree won’t just open up doors for you, THERE IS ALWAYS SOME KIND OF HARDSHIP AWAITING.

 Whatever is meant to be is meant it be I guess, but in the meantime, it won’t stop me from trying to work on my craft, better myself, my knowledge and hopefully have a portfolio, ready to showcase my talent, for a role that was waiting to be driven by such an individual.